 VET gives national or state qualification.

-Upon successful completion of the program, students are awarded a nationally or state-accredited vocational training Certificate or Statement of Attainment.
+Upon successful completion of the program, students are awarded a nationally or state-accredited vocational training certificate or a Statement of Attainment.

 VET qualifications may articulate directly into further education and training at TAFE through documented pathway agreements.